Depression: A guide for parents and carers

 Decreased energy with a sad, anxious or low mood

 We all have days when we’re not feeling particularly happy, but for those experiencing depression, this low mood can become the norm.
-Take note if your son or daughter no longer seems to take pleasure from activities or situations that they normally enjoy.
+Take note if your child no longer seems to take pleasure from activities or situations that they normally enjoy.

 Food can be a great comfort, but it can also be a cause for concern.
-Under or over eating, as well as comfort eating, are often linked to depression and anxiety.
+Under- or over-eating, as well as excessive comfort eating, are often linked to depression and anxiety.

 Depressed people will have a tendency to feel easily ‘picked upon’ by others.
 They will be less able to ‘bounce back’ from small setbacks and more irritable than usual when it comes to unexpected changes to routine.

 Sudden changes in academic or school work, such as wanting to drop out of courses, missing deadlines or avoiding work completely, may be a result of feeling disconnected from daily life.

 Reduced interest or pleasure in normally enjoyable activities